biomchen/id-fusulinids/README.md

 ### Data

-The original data was provided **Dr. Yikun Shi**, School of Earth Sciences, University.
+The original data was provided by [Dr. Yikun Shi](https://es.nju.edu.cn/crebee/fjs/list.htm), Deputy Director of the Centre for Research and Education on Biological Evolution and Environment, Nanjing University.
 They have been preprocessed.
 You can find the examples in the example folder.

 ### Data augmentation